langroid/langroid/README.md

 [Actor Framework](https://en.wikipedia.org/wiki/Actor_model)
 (but you do not need to know anything about this!).

-Langroid is a fresh take on LLM app-development, where considerable thought has gone into simplifying the developer experience.
-It does not use `Langchain` or `Llama-Index`.
+`Langroid` is a fresh take on LLM app-development, where considerable thought has gone into simplifying the developer experience; it does not use `Langchain`.

 We welcome contributions -- See the [contributions](./CONTRIBUTING.md) document for ideas on what to contribute.